The HyperTexts

 MIKE

-I don’t have any memories of another life.
-But I may have visions of a future life.
-That would be pretty cool, if it’s true.
-I know a poet who has very vivid visions of being alive at the time of Jesus.
+I I don’t have any memories of another life.
+And I certainly wouldn't want live on this planet again, or any other remotely like it.
+However, I know a poet who has very vivid visions of being alive at the time of Jesus.
 She tells me things that aren’t in the gospels, such as the fact that Judas Iscariot was a scholar, and that Jesus had lower eyeteeth that were longer than his other bottom teeth.
 She seems very certain about these visions, and I can’t and don’t discount them.
+Who knows, really?

 While I don’t have memories of another life, I sometimes think that I have an “old spirit” that is full of light and power, and increasingly awakening.
 I’ve prayed for people and they’ve seen angels, or the Great White Light of heaven, so I am encouraged that we may not be “merely” human beings.
 Who we are in the spirit is yet to be revealed.
 Some of the people of the time of Jesus thought John the Baptist was Elijah.
 But I’m more concerned with who I am now, and who and what I am becoming, than I am with past lives I can’t remember.
 Maybe I don't want to remember them, in which case digging them up might be a mistake.